smartello/VaporAuthServer/README.md

 The project is in the active development phase right now: tests don't pass (and barely present), there's more coupling than needed, some useless packages and it's a ready-to-use vapor app which is not a final goal.
 Ultimately, it must be a package that one will set as a dependency, map routes and start their own app.
 The server may then be a central authentication node for multiple projects (think of [Auth0](https://auth0.com)) or be incorporated into the app itself

-Refer to the Projects page to figure out what is goint on.
+Refer to the Projects page to figure out what is going on.